ilceltico/nsdudf/README.md

 ## Usage
 A runnable and fully commented usage example is provided in the file [example_extract_mesh.py](example_extract_mesh.py).

-In practice, you only need to do three things:
+In practice, you only need to do four things:

 1. Load our pre-trained weights, the same as in the paper, with:
     ```